scivision/scalapack/README.md

 ### options

-The default is to build all precisions (real and complex).
+The default is to build real32, real64.
 The build-time parameter `-Darith=d` may be optionally specified:

 ```sh